Off-duty cop fatally shoots another officer: sources - NewsBreak

 The Chicago Fire Department confirmed one person was shot in a home in the Far Northwest Side around 7:15 p.m.
 Tuesday.

 Sources told WGN that the incident was domestic and involved an off-duty female officer and an off-duty male officer.
 According to multiple sources, the woman shot the man.
-More details surrounding the shooting are still unknown.Chicago police sergeant charged after allegedly shooting at car thieves
+More details surrounding the shooting are still unknown.‘He almost killed my mom’: Smyrna woman hopes for justice after husband shoots wife

 The male officer was taken to Lutheran Hospital in critical condition after being shot in the chest.
 He later died.
 He was 44 years old.